Mennonite Firm Sues Over Obamacare Contraception Coverage

 The policy also ensures that if a woman works for a religious employer with objections to providing contraceptive services as part of its health plan, the religious employer will not be required to provide, pay for, or refer for contraception coverage, but her insurance company will be required to directly offer her contraceptive care free.

 In its suit, Conestoga argues that it is not a religious organization and therefore it does not qualify for that exemption.
-At the same time, not providing the coverage would subject the firm to fines of as much as $100 a day per employee.
+At the same time, not providing the coverage would subject the firm to fines of as much as

 "They'd be bankrupt in a week," Proctor said.